Behind the Ear and In the Ear

 * Invisible in the ear for 8 out of 10 people

 These very discreet hearing aids sit completely inside the ear canal, and can be well hidden by selecting colours that match your skin.
-Only a thin plastic pull-string remains accessible, which you use to insert / pull the hearing aids out again.
+Only a thin plastic pull-string remains accessible, which you use to insert/pull the hearing aids out again.
 Here are some quick key points:

-These hearing aids sit discreet in the ear canal.
+These hearing aids sit discreetly in the ear canal.
 A small faceplate is visible in the lower part of the ear.
 They are easy to use and offer wireless connectivity or telecoil optionally.
 Here are some quick key points:

 This type of hearing aid sits visibly in the ear itself.
 They are the optimal styles for clients with dexterity needs who prioritise an instrument that is easy to handle.
 Because they are larger than other types of hearing aids that fit inside your ear, they can accommodate longer-lasting batteries and larger manual control options.
-Wireless connectivity and telecoil is optional. • ITE HS is Made for iPhone®.
+Wireless connectivity and telecoil are optional. • ITE HS is Made for iPhone®.
 Here are some quick key points:

 This type of hearing aid fills out most of the visible part of the ear itself rather than just the ear canal.
 They are the optimal styles for clients with dexterity needs who prioritise an instrument that is easy to handle.
 Because they are larger than the other types of hearing aids that fit inside your ear, they can accommodate longer-lasting batteries and larger manual control options for easy handling.
 Wireless connectivity and telecoil is optional.
 Here are some quick key points: